geraudmathe/Locomotive-fundamentals/README.md

             +- first page
             +- second page

 All pages inherit from index.
 This way, the index contains the application's layout and the index page content.
-How do you re-use the layout without re-using the index page content ?
+How do you re-use the layout without re-using the index page content?
 By introducing ```{% block 'block_name' %} ... {% endblock %}``` : since all pages inherit from index, you declare blocks of content inside the layout (index), which will be overwritten in child pages.
-Here is a the simplest example :
+Here is a simple example:

-Index page :
+Index page:

 ```html
 <html>